 Over time, missing teeth can cause the associated jawbone to become reabsorbed, weakening its density and support.
 This can make your jawbone insufficient for treatments such as dental implants.
 To help restore your jawbone’s strength, Drs.
-Frank Paletta and Mo Banki offer several types of bone grafting in Warwick, Rhode Island.
+Frank Paletta and Mo Banki offer several types of bone grafting in Warwick, Rhode Island, and North Attleboro, Massachusetts.
 If you are interested in receiving a dental implant or other oral surgery, we welcome you to visit our oral surgeons to know whether you require a bone graft.

 Missing teeth, infection, and several other issues can cause the jawbone to weaken and deteriorate.
 In order to be a good candidate for dental implants and some oral surgery, it is important that your jawbone is strong enough to support the treatment.
 Our practice offers bone grafting to do more than just replace missing jawbone.
 Bone grafting can also stimulate bone growth, so newer, healthier bone can develop.

 If you require a bone graft, our oral surgeon will work with you to help you know which type of graft is best for you.
 Some of the most common types of grafts include:

 - Autogenous bone graft: Also known as autografts, this procedure grafts bone from your own body into your jawbone.
 The grafted bone often comes from the chin, lower leg bone, hip, jaw, or skull.
 Autogenous bone grafts use live bone, which can enhance bone growth after the graft.

 - Allogenic bone graft: Also known as allograft, this procedure uses bone from a cadaver.
 The bone is freeze-dried, and the water is removed.
 Allogenic bone cannot stimulate new bone growth; it does, however, provide a framework to your remaining jawbone.